Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ---

-## 3.6 Start server - Error on restricted resources
+## 3.7 Start server - Error on restricted resources

-Test-id: UC1.2
+Test-id: UC1.4b

 ### Description
-decsription goes here...
+When trying to start a web server using a resource folder with insufficient rights, the server should present an error message that it cannot access the resources.

 ### Pre-condition

+Start a server using a folder with no read or write permissions for the user starting the server.

 ### Test steps

-1. x
-2. x
+1. Start the server using faulty folder permissions.

 ### Expected Result

-What it is...
+Server should present an error message saying "No access to folder _/folderName_".

 ---